synergyjs/synergyjs.org/pages/templates.md

 ## templates

-Synergy's main purpose is _data binding_; taking your HTML template and replacing the "tokens" inside it with data from your JavaScript object, then updating your UI whenever that data changes.
+Synergy takes your HTML template and replaces the tokens inside it with data from your viewmodel, updating your UI whenever that data changes.

 In a Synergy template, a **token** is identified by surrounding it with double curly braces.